the-citto/just-40/README.md

 # Just 40

-A 40% keyboard project, with just 40 keys.
+A 40% keyboard project, just 40 keys.

 ![traditional keys](kle/traditional.png)

-Started the project after just one year of having started using mechanical keyboards.

-Just a month or two after the first Keychron K8 Pro ISO, I swithced to a Keychron K1 Pro ANSI (low profile).
-The K8 was nice and the K1 much nicer.

-Less then a month before starting this project, I switched to the 60% K9 Pro - even better:
-I love being able to reach more keys/controls moving my palms less!

-Changed the switches to Gateron banana, added o-rings and by then I relized I was already too deep into the rabbit hole... concerning how little it took!

-#### Why 40%?

-Ergonomics!

-I want to move my hands even less than I do with the 60%

-#### Why staggered vs ortholinear split?

-I mulled for long about it, but I feel staggered being ergonomic just right.

-My hands and wrists are correctly angled, the same as they would be on a split, and in that position the staggered keys turn out to be vertical relative to my fingers... honestly I can't understand why I never read this from anybody else.

-Last, as a musician, I really don't mind [twisting](https://en.wikipedia.org/wiki/Twister_(game)) my fingers for some keyboard shortct combination, so long as I can keep my elbows and wrists relaxed.
+I do like the staggered layout, with wrists slightly angled the keys turn out just alligned.
+Plus, the layout and key sizes are the same as the standards 60% (the one I'm using now), 80%, and 100%.

+> The right side could be trimmed by 1/2 a key, or the left side lengthened by the same,
+> but this way I can use the different colours for ESC and ENTER - and SPACE.
+>
+> Black unmarked [YMDK ultra slim low profile](https://ymdkey.com/search?q=Ultra-slim+Low+profile) for the control keys,
+> [XVX Skyline R2](https://www.xvxchannel.com/en-gb/collections/low-profile-keycaps/products/xvx-skyline-r2) for alphas which I like morefor feel and sound.

 #### Alternatives / Inspirations
-I've searched for qute some time for 40% offerings, the most interesting to me
+I've searched for quite some time for 40% offerings, the most interesting to me
  - [Vortex Core Plus](https://vortexgear.store/products/core-plus)
  - [Litl keyboard](https://sthlmkb.com/shop/litl-keyboard-kit/)
  - [Skelett 40](https://novelkeys.com/collections/keyboards/products/skelett-40-keyboard-kit)